 - The father won’t see the child ; or

-The court has always said that behaviour has to be exceptional or extreme.
-Being an absentee or inconsistent father is not considered exceptional.
+The court has always said that behaviour to justify terminating a father’s parental responsibility has to be exceptional or extreme.
+Being an absentee or inconsistent father is not considered exceptional or extreme.

 Can a father lose parental responsibility for his child?

-To answer the question, yes a father can lose parental responsibility for a child.
-However, this type of application is very rare and generally, it is better that parents focus on resolving the day to day practicalities of parenting children after a separation or a divorce.
+To answer the question, yes, a father can lose parental responsibility for his child.
+However, this type of court application is very rare and generally, it is better that parents focus on resolving the day to day practicalities of parenting children after a separation or a divorce.
 That may involve shared parenting or a mainly absentee father who frustratingly wants to dip in and out of the child’s life.